ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 Build, which passes instrumented tests, can be promoted to production.
 Build promotion to production creates a new GitHub release.
 Currently, build in MavenCentral needs to be manually promoted from staging to production.
-A step in Production job verifies that this is done before proceeding with the release.

 ## Drawbacks